When Zeno of Cyprus was shipwrecked and stranded on Athens, he wasn’t expecting any good to happen.

 “Man is disturbed not by things, but by the views he takes of them.” — Epictetus

 Much of what happens in life is not within our control.
-The Stoics recognised this undeniable truth, and focused instead on what they could do.
+The Stoics recognized this undeniable truth and focused instead on what they could do.